-The Group determines the classification of its financial liabilities, at initial recognition, in the following categories: financial liabilities at FVPL and other financial liabilities.
+The Group determines the classification of its financial liabilities, at initial recognition, in the following categories: financial liabilities at FVPL and financial liabilities at amortized costs.
 All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings, net of directly attributable transaction costs.